Multi-band Emission from Star-Disk Collision and Implications for Quasi-Periodic Eruptions: Overall dynamics: Frequency-integrated gray RHD Simulations

 \section{Overall dynamics: Frequency-integrated gray RHD Simulations}

-We present nine simulations with frequency-integrated radiation transfer.
+We present seven simulations with frequency-integrated radiation transfer.
 We vary disk midplane density $\rho_{\rm disk}$, incident velocity of the star $v_{*}$ and the ratio between stellar size and disk scale height $H_{\rm disk}/R_{*}$, which are listed in Table~\ref{tab:sim_params}.

 We refer H1\_md\_v0.1c as the fiducial simulation.
 For the notation of simulation's name, ``H'' labels the scale height of the disk, H1 corresponds to those $H_{\rm disk}\approx R_{*}$.
 We vary $\rho_{\rm disk}$ and label them by ``hd'', ``md'', ``ld'', corresponding to high, intermediate and low density.
 In the fiducial run, the disk and star properties correspond to a quiescent radiative efficient disk around a $M_{\rm BH}=10^{6}M_{\odot}$ black hole that proposed in \citet{linial2023emri+}.
 The disk is assumed to be accreting at $0.1\dot{M}_{\rm Edd}$, where ${M}_{\rm Edd}$ is the Eddington accretion rate assuming $10\%$ efficiency.
 We increase (decrease) the $\rho_{\rm disk}$ by one order of magnitude in ``hd'' (``ld'') runs.
 The ``\_v'' in the simulation name presents $v_{*}$.
 The star-disk interaction is assumed to happen at $100\rg$, where $\rg=GM_{\rm BH}/c^{2}$, yielding local Keplerian velocity $v_{\rm kep}\approx0.1c$.
 Because the incident location is not directly set in the simulation, we adopt $v_{*}=0.1c$ as the fiducial incident velocity, and vary the incident velocity between $0.07c,~0.1c,~0.15c$ as parametric study.